ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramMinHashArg {#ngramminhasharg}

-Returns a tuple with two sets of `hashnum` n-grams each.
-N-grams correspond to n-grams in the calculation of the minimum and the maximum hashes of [ngramMinHash](#ngramminhash) function with the same input.
+Splits a string in ASCII into n-grams of `ngramsize` size and returns the n-grams that correspond to n-grams in the calculation of the minimum and the maximum hashes of [ngramMinHash](#ngramminhash) function with the same input.
 Is case sensitive.

 **Syntax**